Maize: Names

 The name maize derives from the Spanish form maíz of the Taíno mahis.
 The Swedish botanist Carl Linnaeus used the common name maize as the species epithet in Zea mays.
 The name maize is preferred in formal, scientific, and international usage as a common name because it refers specifically to this one grain, unlike corn, which has a complex variety of meanings that vary by context and geographic region.
 Most countries primarily use the term maize, and the name corn is used mainly in the U.S. and a handful of other English-speaking countries.
 In countries that primarily use the term maize, the word corn may denote any cereal crop, varying geographically with the local staple, such as wheat in England and oats in Scotland or Ireland.
 The usage of corn for maize started as a shortening of "Indian corn" in 18th-century North America.

 The historian of food Betty Fussell writes in an article on the history of the word corn in North America that "[t]o say the word corn is to plunge into the tragi-farcical mistranslations of language and history".
 Similar to the British usage, the Spanish referred to maize as panizo, a generic term for cereal grains, as did Italians with the term polenta.
 The British later referred to maize as Turkey wheat, Turkey corn, or Indian corn; Fussell comments that "they meant not a place but a condition, a savage rather than a civilized grain".

 International groups such as the Centre for Agriculture and Bioscience International consider maize the preferred common name.
 The word maize is used by the UN's Food and Agriculture Organization, and in the names of the International Maize and Wheat Improvement Center of Mexico, the Indian Institute of Maize Research, the Maize Association of Australia, the National Maize Association of Nigeria, the National Maize Association of Ghana, the Maize Trust of South Africa, and the Zimbabwe Seed Maize Association.
+In the United States, maize can be used interchangeably with the term corn.